 gcollapse (mean) income expenditure, by(region year)

-- Keep only required variables
+- load only needed variables

 Comments